arubesu/moneiro/README.md

 ## About

-:money_with_wings: expensio is an easy manage your finances and control your expenses.
+:money_with_wings: moneiro is an easy manage your finances and control your expenses.
 Register all the financial movement you make and control your expenses.
 Project developed during [Rocketseat](https://blog.rocketseat.com.br/) bootcamp.

 ---